freeipa/freeipa/doc/designs/adtrust/samba-domain-controller.md

 has to be added.

 ```
-'System: Read POSIX details of the services': {
+'System: Read POSIX details of the SMB services': {
     'replaces_global_anonymous_aci': True,
     'ipapermbindruletype': 'all',
     'ipapermright': {'read', 'search', 'compare'},